jremyf/kata-howto/README.md

 **Kata**

 You will find Kata project for the Spark, Kafka and Hive.
-Once you import project into IntelliJ, it should be up and running.
+Once you import project into IntelliJ it should be up and running.
 You will find the correction in the `correction` branch.

+**Push project to your local folder**

+Once you builded a project with `maven install`, you will find the jar generated in `target` directory.
+Now you can upload it via MobaXTerm to your home directory.

+For kata-spark, you have to specify the main class to be executed :
+`spark-submit --master yarn --class com.finaxys.Kata5 kata-spark-1.0-SNAPSHOT-shaded.jar`

+For kata-hive, you just have to specify the jar in the creation of your function inside the hive client (you will need to push it first to HDFS).
+See explanations furnished in the slides.

+For kata-kafka, just launch `java -jar kata-kafka-1.0-SNAPSHOT-shaded.jar`